Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Methods

 For a RNA sequence with length $L$, RNA-FM takes raw sequential tokens as input, and an embedding layer maps each nucleotide token into a $640$-dimensional vector, thus resulting in an $L\times 640$ embedding matrix.
 The embedding matrix then proceeds through each encoder block, which includes multi-head self-attention modules and feed-forward layers.
 The output tensors from encoder blocks have the exact same size with the input, and a final Softmax layer is concatenated above to predict corresponding tokens including our selected 16 nucleotides and 4 specific functional identifiers.

 During the pre-training phase, we followed a self-supervised training manner in BERT \cite{devlin2018bert}.
 Around 15\% of nucleotide tokens are randomly replaced with a special mask token. ( If the $i$-th token is chosen, we replace the $i$-th token with (1) the [MASK] token 80\% of the time (2) a random token 10\% of the time (3) the unchanged $i$-th token 10\% of the time).
 We then train the model with masked language modeling (MLM) \cite{devlin2018bert} by predicting the original masked token with cross-entropy loss.
-Such training strategy can be formulated as an objective function as follow:
+Such a training strategy can be formulated as an objective function as follow:

-Here in the above equation, a set of indices $\mathcal{M}$ are randomly sampled from each of the input sequences $x$ ($15\%$ among the whole sequence), and masked by replacing the true token at each index $i$ to some mask token.
-Next, for each masked tokens, when the masked sequence ($x_{/\mathcal{M}}$) is given as context, our adopted objective function will minimize the negative log-likelihood of the corresponding true nucleotide $x_i$.
+Here in the above equation, a set of indices $\mathcal{M}$ are randomly sampled from each of the input sequences $x$ ($15\%$ among the whole sequence), and masked by replacing the true token at each index $i$ to some other mask tokens.
+Next, for each masked token, when the masked sequence ($x_{/\mathcal{M}}$) is given as context, our adopted objective function will minimize the negative log-likelihood of the corresponding true nucleotide $x_i$.
 Our adopted objective function can capture dependencies between masked proportion and the remaining parts of the input sequence, which enables accurate predictions for masked positions.
-Thus, RNA-FM trained via Eq.~(\ref{EQ.1}) drives the network to gain deep understanding and rich representations of each sequential tokens.
+Thus, RNA-FM trained via Eq.~(\ref{EQ.1}) drives the network to gain deep understanding and rich representation of each sequential token.

-In summary, we trained RNA-FM on eight A100 GPUs of 80 GB memories for a month.
+In summary, we trained RNA-FM on eight A100 GPUs of 80 GB memories for one month.
 We adopted an inverse square root learning rate schedule for the training of the neural network, with a 0.0001 base learning rate, a 0.01 weight decay, and 10000 warm-up steps.
 Similar to the previous studies, we also set the maximum length of the input sequences as 1024 to reduce the memory consumption and increase the batch size to speed up the training of the neural network.